inasafe/inasafe-doc/docs/source/developer-docs/logging.rst

 The utility method that sets up the logger will determine which logging backends are made available.
-In the :samp:`safe_qgis` package, a number of different backends are setup in the :funct:`setupLogger` function.
+In the :samp:`safe_qgis` package, a number of different backends are setup in the :func:`setupLogger` function.
 The logger will typically be assigned to a module variable :samp:`LOGGER`.

 To actually use the logger in your module you need to do something like this::